mehulkar/github-hall-of-fame/CONTRIBUTING.md

 may be modified.
 Feel free to explain why something deserves to be in the Hall of Fame when you submit PRs.

+#### Structure

+Add an entry to `_data/entries.yml` in the same format as the others.
+Pretty straightforward, but feel free to raise any issues of this format doesn't capture something you would like to submit!

+#### Contact

 Also feel free to ask on Twitter at [@mehulkar](http://twitter.com/mehulkar).

-#### Structure

-Add a file with markdown format link.
-The filenames should be dasherized.
-Because I like dasherized filenames.
-(And dashes are easier to type than underscores).
-They should also be lowercased.
-Because I like lowercase filenames.
-Add the file to the appropriate directory.